 Lastly, don’t make the mistake my friend made (a dual-national) of getting her Cambodia stamps on one passport and her Vietnam e-visa on another passport – you’ll end up stuck at this checkpoint for a while!

 The sun began setting shortly before the journey came to an end, and we disembarked in the dark, briefly stopping at the Victoria Chau Doc Hotel for a drink, and it seemed many people that took boats were booking in here.

-Our group instead took a short ride to our hotel, another in the Victoria group, – and when the sun came up the next day the views were an incredible surprise.
-Victoria Núi Sam Lodge is a beautiful hotel, with a tiered room system which means the views aren’t obstructed.
-Surrounded by rice fields, the views are sublime, especially from the pool area which was the perfect thing to wake up too.
+Our group instead took a short ride to our hotel, another in the Victoria group – and when the sun came up the next day, the views were an incredible surprise.
+Victoria Núi Sam Lodge is a beautiful hotel with a tiered room system, which means the views aren’t obstructed.
+Surrounded by rice fields, the views are sublime, especially from the pool area, which was the perfect thing to wake up to.

 There is an abundance of beautiful viewpoints and temples here, so hiring a scooter and just exploring for a few days is a great idea.

 Our group was actually delivering water filtration units to some of these communities as part of a project.
 Thus, my trip was likely much different to what yours will be as a typical tourist, however, there are tourist offerings of river tours to other areas of the villages, such as the floating fish farms and some market and cafe spaces.
-Boats with colourful-fruits, flowers and fresh-fish dart towards towns and settlements, and it very much felt the least changed by tourism place I visited in the country.
+Boats with colourful fruits, flowers and fresh fish dart towards towns and settlements, and it very much felt the least changed by the tourist place I visited in the country.